aivan6842/FAST_AOT_GAN/README.md

 ## `eval.py`
 This script is used with arguments `--real_dir /real/dir`, `--fake_dir /fake/dir`, `--metric mae psnr ssim fid`.
 This is used to evaluate your generated samples against a ground truth.

-## `quantize.py`
+## `quantization`
-This script is our attempt at Eager mode Post training dynamic quantization.
+This folder contains all the quantization related script which were used to train and quantize the models.